 As the database contains official court listings, the spelling of the name is likely to be accurate.
 In addition, additional middle names can often be found to better target further searches.

 Access to official Births, Deaths and Marriage records are, for the most part, highly restricted in Australia.
 Therefore, identifying whether someone is now deceased means accessing and searching multiple cemetery and other similar sites.

 The civil court records component of the database can also assist as deceased estate court matters and inquests are regularly included.
-Often a listing with the person’s name and “late of (suburb)” will be included.
+In January 2023 we also started adding historic and current court probate and public notice records.